andyfriesen/apache-sass/README.md

 AddHandler sass .css
 ```

-To customize the include path the sass compiler uses, use the `IncludePath` directive.
+To customize the include path the sass compiler uses, use the `SassIncludePaths` directive.
 Paths are separated by colons:

 ```
-IncludePath /foo/bar:/baz/qux
+SassIncludePaths /foo/bar:/baz/qux
 ```